pip-services/pip-services-docs/content/en/dart/components/lock/ilock.md

 Makes a single attempt to acquire a lock by its key.
 It returns a positive or negative result immediately.

-> Future acquireLock(String correlationId, String key, int ttl, int timeout)
+> Future acquireLock(String? correlationId, String key, int ttl, int timeout)

-- **correlationId**: String -(optional) transaction id used to trace execution through a call chain.
+- **correlationId**: String? -(optional) transaction id used to trace execution through a call chain.
 - **key**: String - unique lock key to acquire.
 - **ttl**: int - lock timeout (time to live) in milliseconds.
 - **timeout**: int - lock acquisition timeout.